 While the animatronic Santas and haunted houses created by mazes constructed out of plastic sheets no longer remain, the Fat Man’s brand remains an enduring legacy in Augusta.
 The costumes found a new home at Vintage Ooollee’s, and many are still in use today at costume parties and with local theater groups.

-Brad Usry not only inherited his father’s business acumen, but also his mother’s interest in civic affairs.
+Brad Usry not only inherited his father’s business acumen but also his mother’s interest in civic affairs.
 Usry has, for over a decade, sat on the Coliseum Authority, and his name routinely comes up as a potential mayoral candidate for the city of Augusta.

-However, Usry says that enjoys keeping busy in the kitchen and a run for full-time political office would take him away from what he loves doing.
+However, Usry says that he enjoys keeping busy in the kitchen and a run for full-time political office would take him away from what he loves doing.

 According to Brad Usry, his son Havird Usry is now a partner with him in the family business, currently acting as executive chef for Fat Man’s Cafe and Catering and Hav Usry intends to follow in his grandfather’s and father’s entrepreneurial footsteps.